thephez/dpp-spec/docs/data-contract.md

           ✔ should have at least one property
           ✔ should have no more than one property
-          ✔ should have property values only "asc" or "desc" signatureSecurityLevelRequirement
+          ✔ should have property values only "asc" or "desc" property names
+        ✔ should have valid property names (indices)
+        ✔ should return an invalid result if a property (indices) has invalid format signatureSecurityLevelRequirement
     ✔ should be a number
     ✔ should be one of the available values